Junaid Arshad, MD, MS

 Assistant Professor & Clinical Scholar

-Dr. Junaid Arshad is an Assistant Professor of Medicine and our new faculty member of GI Medical Oncology.
-He received his medical degree from King Edward Medical University, Lahore, Pakistan.
-He completed his Internal medicine Residency at St. Mary's Hospital, Waterbury, CT.
-He has joined the Cancer Center after his Hematology and Medical Oncology Fellowship from University of Miami, FL.
-Dr. Arshad is a Clinical and Translational Scientist with a focus on developing novel therapeutics for several areas of Upper GI Oncology.
+Dr. Junaid Arshad is an Assistant Professor of Medicine and a faculty member in GI Medical Oncology.
+He earned his medical degree from King Edward Medical University in Lahore, Pakistan, and completed his Internal Medicine residency at St. Mary’s Hospital in Waterbury, Connecticut.
+Following his residency, he completed a Hematology and Medical Oncology Fellowship at the University of Miami in Florida.
+Dr. Arshad is a clinical and translational scientist with a research focus on developing novel therapeutics for Upper GI cancers and neuroendocrine tumors.

 Cancer Focus